Phone

 Reducing Audit Risks

-Properly prepared claims lower the likelihood of CRA challenges.
+Properly structured and well-supported claims reduce the likelihood of CRA audits or reassessments.

 SR&ED and Other Tax Credits